 Oversight: The rule itself is designed to protect consumers receiving investment inside of a qualified retirement plan or IRA.

 Cost: The new rule is aimed to protect consumer’s retirement funds so that the best investment products can be utilized.
 However, keep in mind that the new rule will likely reduce access to professional guidance and products.
 Further, since the financial advisor may need to shift costs to the consumer, a consumer may see additional fees and costs associated with receiving such advice.

 Timing: The rule took effect in April 2017 with full implementation to be expected in January 2017.
 This gives consumers’ time to prepare before changes take place.

 If you would like to learn more about the DOL fiduciary rule, or if you need legal help regarding your interactions with a financial advisor, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.